Elizafox/shadyurl-rust/README.md

 Contributing
 ============
 By contributing, you agree to disclaim all copyright to your code and release it under the [CC0 waiver](https://creativecommons.org/share-your-work/public-domain/cc0/).
 You also agree you have all the relevant rights to do so.

+You must run the following before submitting a pull request:
+* `cargo fmt`
+* `cargo clippy` and fix any relevant issues (or `cargo clippy --fix`)
+* If any dependencies are updated, `spdx-sbom-generator` or similar to update the SBOM